 Both Municipalities' adherence to environmental standards, as outlined by Alberta Environment and Parks, is an important aspect of potential future development within the Fringe Area.
 Specifically, Flagstaff County possesses multiple environmental features outside and within the Fringe Area that have been protected for the enjoyment of the land by their landowners, ratepayers, and tourists alike.
-Specifically, the Battle River is a particular Environmentally Sensitive Area (ESA) that falls within the Fringe Area, as it constitutes the majority of the border between the M.D. of Provost and Flagstaff County.
+Specifically, the Battle River is an Environmentally Sensitive Area (ESA) that falls within the Fringe Area, as it constitutes the border between the County of Paintearth No. 18 and Flagstaff County.